arno-di-loreto/apistylebook-web/_pages/design/guidelines/haufe-api-styleguide-topics.md

       - name: HTTP Status Codes
         url: 'https://github.com/Haufe-Lexware/api-style-guide/blob/master/http-status-codes/http-status-codes.md'
   - topic_id: http-status-501
-    topic_category: HTTP Status
+    topic_category: HTTP Status Server Error
-    topic_name: HTTP Status 501
+    topic_name: 501 Not Implemented
-    topic_description: When to use HTTP status 501
+    topic_description: 'The server either does not recognize the request method, or it lacks the ability to fulfill the request.
+Usually this implies future availability (e.g., a new feature of a web-service API).'
     topic__links:
       self:
         href: /design/topics/http-status-501